This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love them

-Scalloped potatoes are the best holiday side dish, but they’re totally worth making for an everyday occasion or Sunday dinner.
-It’s thinly sliced potatoes that are cooked in a garlicky cream mixture which thickens in the oven for irresistible layers of potato and cheese heaven.
+Scalloped potatoes are the best holiday side dish, but they’re a great weeknight side dish as well.
+It’s thinly sliced potatoes that are cooked in a garlicky cream mixture, which thickens in the oven for irresistible layers of potato and cheese heaven.

-Layering the slices might seem tricky, but this step-by-step guide will show you just how hassle-free this impressive side dish is to assemble.
+Layering the slices might seem tricky, but this step-by-step guide will show you just how hassle free yet impressive this side dish is to assemble.
 You’ll even have time left over to make these Deviled Eggs too for your next feast or gathering!

 Is this potatoes au gratin?